DJ Boldin: Detroit Lions

-After going undrafted in the 2009 NFL Draft, Boldin signed with the Detroit Lions as an undrafted free agent.
-In September of 2009, Boldin was released on the day that final cuts were announced.
+After going undrafted in the 2009 NFL draft, Boldin signed with the Detroit Lions as an undrafted free agent.
+In September 2009, Boldin was released on the day that final cuts were announced.

 Toronto Argonauts

 On October 19, 2010, Boldin signed with the Toronto Argonauts of the Canadian Football League.
 In the 2011 CFL season, Boldin recorded 3 receptions for 35 yards with the Argonauts.

 Personal life

 Boldin's older brother is retired National Football League wide receiver Anquan Boldin.
 He is the cousin of four-time CFL All-Star defensive back Korey Banks.